Queen Anne Inn

 The Carriage House is accessible but there are some steps into the main building of the Queen Anne Inn where breakfast is hosted.
 There is a gravel driveway and steps to access the reception area.

-We loved this property - no room is the same and each has its own character.
+We love this property — no room is the same and each has its own character.
 The homely three course breakfast adds to the Nova Scotian hospitality, and the outside of the building is just as charming as the interior.